betaflight/betaflight/docs/Board - SPRacingF3Mini.md

 * LEDs for 3v, 5v and Status for easy diagnostics.
 * Copper-etched Cleanflight and #RB logos.

+*1 - PWM receiver must use 3.3v outputs.
+Works only in multirotor mode.
+Uses motor outputs 5-8 and PPM pin as RC 1-5 inputs.

 ## Pinouts

 Full pinout details are available in the manual, here: